vmware-tanzu/velero/design/cli-install-changes.md

 ```
       set
         --default string                                  sets the default backup storage location (default "default") (NEW, -- was `server --default-backup-storage-location; could be set as an annotation on the BSL)
-        --cacert mapStringString                          sets the name of the corresponding CA cert secret for the object storage.
-Format is provider:cacert-secret-name.
-(NEW)
         --credentials mapStringString                     sets the name of the corresponding credentials secret for a provider.
 Format is provider:credentials-secret-name.
+(NEW)
+        --cacert-file mapStringString                     configuration to use for creating a secret containing a custom certificate for an S3 location of a plugin provider.
+Format is provider:path-to-file.
 (NEW)

       create                                              NAME [flags]
         --default                                         Sets this new location to be the new default backup location.
 Default is false.
 (NEW)